-The UE supporting MBSP shall continue to monitor for MBSP message broadcasts while engaged in MBMS sessions.
+[PR-4.11.6-1] The UE supporting MBSP shall continue to monitor for MBSP message broadcasts while engaged in MBMS sessions.

-The UE supporting MBSP shall alert the user when an MBSP message was successfully received and is not a duplicate of a previously alerted MBSP message while engaged in MBMS sessions either:
+[PR-4.11.6-2] The UE supporting MBSP shall alert the user when an MBSP message was successfully received and is not a duplicate of a previously alerted MBSP message while engaged in MBMS sessions either:

 Immediately when the MBSP message indicates that current MBMS session presentation must be interrupted.